James Roosevelt: Post-war career

-Roosevelt joined the IOS despite the overseas firm's concurrent investigation by the SEC for numerous irregularities.
-In Geneva in May 1969, during the unraveling of IOS, Roosevelt's third wife, Irene Owens, stabbed him "eight times" with his "own Marine combat knife" while he was preparing divorce proceedings.
-When fugitive financier Robert Vesco obtained control of IOS from Bernie Cornfeld and absconded with approximately $200 million, Roosevelt initially stayed on under Vesco.
-Roosevelt later wrote that "As soon as I saw the situation for what it was, in 1971, I resigned my position."
-However, this episode resulted in federal charges being laid against Roosevelt and several others, as well as a Swiss arrest warrant.
+Roosevelt joined IOS despite the firm's concurrent investigation by the U.S. Securities and Exchange Commission for numerous irregularities.
+During the unraveling of IOS, Roosevelt's third wife, Irene Owens, stabbed him "eight times" with his "own Marine combat knife" while he was preparing divorce proceedings in Geneva in May 1969.
+Although fugitive financier Robert Vesco obtained control of IOS from Cornfeld and absconded with approximately $200 million, Roosevelt initially stayed on with the company.
+He later added: "As soon as I saw the situation for what it was, in 1971, I resigned my position."
+Nevertheless, this episode resulted in federal charges being laid against Roosevelt and several others, as well as a Swiss arrest warrant.
 The charges were later dropped and then he returned to California, settling in Newport Beach.
-He became associated with the Nixon Administration in several capacities and remained friendly with Richard Nixon until his death.

-Despite having been a liberal Democrat all of his life, Roosevelt joined Democrats for Nixon and publicly supported President Nixon's 1972 re-election and also supported Ronald Reagan in 1980 and 1984.
+During this period, Roosevelt became associated with the Nixon administration in several capacities and remained friendly with Richard Nixon until his death.
+Despite having been a liberal Democrat (in the tradition of his parents) for all of his life, Roosevelt joined Democrats for Nixon and publicly supported President Nixon's 1972 re-election and also supported Ronald Reagan in 1980 and 1984.

-His writings include Affectionately, FDR (with Sidney Shalett, 1959) and My Parents, a Differing View (with Bill Libby, 1976).
-The latter was written in part as a response to his brother Elliot's book An Untold Story, which told of FDR's marital issues and was fiercely repudiated by the other siblings.
-He authored the novel A Family Matter (with Sam Toperoff, 1979) and edited The Liberal Papers, published in 1962.
+Roosevelt's writings include Affectionately, FDR (with Sidney Shalett, 1959) and My Parents, a Differing View (with Bill Libby, 1976).
+The latter was written in part as a response to his brother Elliott's book An Untold Story, which told of FDR's marital issues and was fiercely repudiated by the other siblings.
+Roosevelt authored the novel A Family Matter (with Sam Toperoff, 1979) and edited The Liberal Papers, published in 1962.